 Let’s assume that you have signed a contract with a construction company.
 You are willing to pay them $200,000 to build an extension of your house.
 They agree to do so.

 You pay the company, and they start work.
-Sadly, because of a mistake of one of their employees, the new extension falls apart.
+Sadly, because of a mistake by one of their employees, the new extension falls apart.
 No damage is done to the rest of your home.

 How much can you sue them for?
 You might have heard of people suing for millions of dollars to punish companies.
 This is called punitive damages.
 This is common in the United States.